debasish5452v/Chowkishal/README.md

 # Chowkishal Village Website

-A responsive website showcasing the beauty and community of my village.
+A responsive website showcasing the beauty and community of my small village.

 ## Features